ya-meh/ratelim/README.md

 ## The Coolest Thing

-No worries about synchronization.
+No worries about synchronization, everything is handled safely by the library.
 Implementing your own timeout logic is simple as pie.
 Everything the limiter need to know is 3 things:

 1. Is it ready to perform new tasks?
 2. For how long the given State should be timed out?